 The Wider Cancellation Charge results in a £/MW charge calculated as follows:

-Zonal Unit Amount x (MW of reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity) x Cancellation Charge Profile
+Zonal Unit Amount x (MW of reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity) x Cancellation Charge Profile

-The Zonal Unit Amount is a £/MW figure calculated by reference to the Generation Zone in which the Power Station or Interconnector is to be located as set out in the Cancellation Charge Statement.
-It is calculated by reference to the Annual Wider Cancellation Charge Statement for the Financial Year in which notice of reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity is given and/or notice of Disconnection is given or, where in the case of an Event of Default where notice is not given, the Financial Year in which the reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Disconnection occurs.
+The Zonal Unit Amount is a £/MW figure calculated by reference to the ETYS Zone in which the User is to be located as set out in the Cancellation Charge Statement.
+It is calculated by reference to the Annual Wider Cancellation Charge Statement for the Financial Year in which notice of reduction in Transmission Entry Capacity or Demand Capacity or Developer Capacity or Interconnector User Commitment Capacity is given and/or notice of Disconnection is given or, where in the case of an Event of Default where notice is not given, the Financial Year in which the reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity or Disconnection occurs.

-Where the Zonal Unit Amount = Load Related Boundary Capex apportioned to Boundaries by Boundary (LR) Level and Non Load Related Boundary Capex apportioned to Boundaries by Boundary (NLR) Level, summated and multiplied by Boundary Non Compliance Factors and then mapped to Generation Zones and divided by the Wider User Commitment Liability Base, excluding those Power Stations or Interconnectors in respect of which a Construction Agreement has terminated or The Company has been notified of a reduction in the Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Disconnection within the period in question.
+Where the Zonal Unit Amount = Load Related Boundary Capex apportioned to Boundaries by Boundary (LR) Level and Non Load Related Boundary Capex apportioned to Boundaries by Boundary (NLR) Level, summated and multiplied by Boundary Non Compliance Factors and then mapped to ETYS Zones and divided by the Wider User Commitment Liability Base, excluding those Users in respect of which a Construction Agreement has terminated or The Company has been notified of a reduction in the Transmission Entry Capacity or Developer Capacity or Demand Capacity or Interconnector User Commitment Capacity or Disconnection within the period in question.

 Where Load Related Boundary Capex is the capex required to increase capability in the network as determined by The Company for a given Financial Year, excluding any Attributable Works Capital Cost, multiplied by the User Risk Factor and the Global Asset Reuse Factor, as set out in the Annual Wider Cancellation Charge Statement.